Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 ## Next steps

-We've successfully deployed the AKS cluster and inspected how the Web Application Routing and OSM add-ons are deployed and configured in the cluster.
+You have successfully deployed the AKS cluster and inspected how the Web Application Routing and OSM add-ons are deployed and configured in the cluster.
 The cluster is now ready for application deployments.

 Head over to [Part 2: Bookstore application deployment](./02-deploying-bookstore-app/README.md) to deploy our first app.